ctb/titus-blog/src/2015-wok-error-correction.rst

 genomic sequencing.

-One important side note: we use exactly the same script for error correcting RNAseq data as use do for genomic data.
+One important side note: we use exactly the same script for error correcting RNAseq data as we do for genomic data.

 How good is the error correction?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~